victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/15-ios-best-practices.markdown

     Default/ActionView_default
     Blue/ActionView_blue

-## Avoid Hard Coded Strings [](id=avoid-hardcoded-strings)
+## Avoid Hard Coded Elements [](id=avoid-hard-coded-elements)

-Bugs in hard coded strings are really difficult to track down so you should avoid using them.
+Bugs in hard coded elements are really difficult to track down so you should avoid using them.
 And how to do that?
 By using constants.
-Whenever you need to use a hard coded string, you should put a String constant instead, as simply as that.
+Whenever you need to use a hard coded string, int, float... you should put a constant instead, as simply as that.

 A good example for this, is the name of the actions, which (if you follow the [Creating iOS Screenlets (Advanced) tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-ios-screenlets-advanced#ios-adding-another-use-case))